-They key to making a great recipe for Fried green tomatoes or red tomatoes, is to remove as much moisture as possible from each tomato slice.
+The key to making a great recipe for fried green tomatoes or fried red tomatoes is to remove as much moisture as possible from each tomato slice.

-As I already sort of mentioned, the liquid in the tomato will cause hot oil to spit everywhere if you try to fry them.
+As I already mentioned, the liquid in the tomato will cause hot oil to spit everywhere if you try to fry them.

-The only way to avoid spitting is to force the tomatoes to dry out and release their liquid.
+The only way to avoid the spitting oil is to force the tomatoes to dry out and release their liquid pre-frying.

-I have provided instructions on how to easily dehydrate both red and green tomatoes before frying.
+How to easily dehydrate both red and green tomatoes

 Both red and green tomatoes require a slightly different length of draining time, as you would expect.

-Ripe red tomatoes are much juicer than green tomatoes and require more time to release their liquid.
+Ripe red tomatoes are much juicier than green tomatoes and require more time to release their liquid.

-You can easily use a wire rack lined with paper towel.
+You can easily use a wire rack lined with paper towels.

 Allow your red and green tomato slices to sit, evenly spaced on the rack, and drain.